SolaceSamples/solace-samples-mqtt/docs/_tutorials/confirmed-delivery.md

 In MQTT there are two approaches to track the delivery of messages:

 1. Setting an `MqttCallback` on the client.
-Once a message has been delivered and stored by the Solace message router, the `deliveryComplete(IMqttDeliveryToken)` method will be called with delivery token being passed as a parameter.
+Once a message has been delivered and stored by Solace messaging, the `deliveryComplete(IMqttDeliveryToken)` method will be called with delivery token being passed as a parameter.
 2. Using an asynchronous MQTT client and the `MqttAsyncClient.publish` method, which returns a `IMqttToken` when the publish call returns.
 The producer can then use the `IMqttToken.waitForCompletion` method to block until the delivery has been completed and the broker has acknowledge the message.

 For the purpose of this tutorial we choose the first approach and set an `MqttCallback` on the client.
-The `MqttCallback.deliveryComplete` method is implemented here to check if the QoS 1 message has been received and stored by the Solace message router.
+The `MqttCallback.deliveryComplete` method is implemented here to check if the QoS 1 message has been received and stored by Solace messaging.

 ```java
 // Callback - Anonymous inner-class for receiving msg delivery complete token